Breadcrumbs

 Snag_1a84aa7f.png

-Colors can be easily adjusted by either using the Color Picker B or by selecting the hex code using Adobe Color CC.
-The main components where you can adjust the colors are:
+Colors can be easily adjusted by either using the Color Picker B or selecting the hex code with the help of Adobe Color CC.
+The main components for which you can customize colors are:

 --bs-black = Navigation text color